 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Alderwood Manor Heritage Cottage (within shouting distance of this marker); Wickers Building (within shouting distance of this marker); Interurban Trolley (about 300 feet away, measured in a direct line); The Olympic Mountains (approx. 5½ miles away); Emil Fredreksen Memorial (approx. 7.9 miles away); Carkeek Park (approx. 8.6 miles away); Treaty of Point Elliott (approx. 8.9 miles away); Early Explorers (approx. 9.1 miles away).
 Touch for a list and map of all markers in Lynnwood.

 Regarding Humble House.
 The Humble House has been preserved in its original location in the park.
 It is now a Genealogy Research Library operated by the Sno-Isle Genealogical Society.
 The library offers free classes and community access to genealogy resources.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 5, 2012, by Norm Kumma of Bothell, Washington.
-This page has been viewed 478 times since then and 32 times this year.
+It was originally submitted on October 5, 2012, by Norm Kumma of Bothell, Washington.
+This page has been viewed 510 times since then and 18 times this year.
 Photos: 1, 2. submitted on October 5, 2012, by Norm Kumma of Bothell, Washington. • Syd Whittle was the editor who published this page.